TLChilton/romeoJuliet/README.md

 * Error handling
 * User prompts and stylistic upgrades
 * Added option to download and store book locally
+* Added ability to traverse backwards in the text
 ## Future Updates
 * More error handling